FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 * Separating access logs from regular Traefik logs
   * Troubleshooting traefik-specific issues from logs is much easier (less noise in container logs)
-  * Write to file persists access logs after restart
+  * Write to file persists the access logs after restart
 * Exposing/using `log-tail` container enables
   * [traefik log acquistion](https://docs.crowdsec.net/docs/next/log_processor/data_sources/docker) to be done with a docker connection locally or remotely, and by container name.
 Instead of needing to mount log folders/files into a crowdsec container (locally only) and having to deal with permissions.
   * access logs are consumable/viewable in other apps (when using `json` access log format, readable in [Dozzle](https://dozzle.dev/) or Logdy)